amr9mohamed/getGroundTask/README.md

 ## Testing
 All the modules files are test with coverage 100% testing most if not all the scenarios.

-I have used mockery to help in dependency injection and sql-mock to test sql queries
+I have used mockery to help in dependency injection and sql-mock to test sql queries.

+## Things to improve
+- There is always room for improvements, as already mentioned before it is better to have another identifier for the guest rather than the name, email or an id would be much better and applicable to real life cases.

+- It is better to use for openApi for example to declare the APIs this would have many benefits, like being able to generate the requests from that declaration files and generating swag files.